arkhadem/MVE/benchmarks/README.md

+# MVE Functional Simulator and Benchmarks

 This directory provides various implementations of the data-parallel mobile workloads of the Swan benchmark suite \[1\], **MVE** functional simulator, and scripts required for mobile measurements and simulations.

 ## Content

-We provide the following implementations for 52 data-parallel kernels of 12 frequently-used mobile libraries:
+We provide the following implementations for 44 data-parallel kernels of 12 frequently-used mobile libraries:

 1. **Scalar** implementations
 2. Vectorized using Arm **Neon** intrinsics